Do you have a friend who has a concept of God who will require them to pay for their actions after they die?

 Cornelius’ men find the home of Simon the Tanner, find Peter, and then bring Peter back to the home of Cornelius.
 He meets with Peter, who explains three things in bringing the good news to the family of Cornelius.

 - The historical events about the death and resurrection of Christ.

 - God has appointed Christ to judge the living and the dead.

 - Those who believe in him receive forgiveness of sin through his name.

-In Roman culture, there was a big concern about the afterlife – what would happen when you died.
+In the Roman culture of Cornelius, there was a big concern about the afterlife.

-What did you have to pay for the things done in this life?
+What did you do that you would have to pay for in this life?

 Peter adapted the gospel to address an underlying concern or spiritual thirst that Cornelius likely had.

 Peter didn’t explain sin nor use Old Testament law, but approached sin in a different way.